dinhhung09138/docker-libraries/docker-command.md

 To take a look at the configuration of a container
 > docker inspect <container_id>

+To returns a live data stream for running containers
+> docker stats
+or
+> docker stats <container_id>

+To limit container uses memory, we use --memory options
+> docker run -d --name nginx nginx:latest --memory "200mb"

+To limit CPUs use when create docker container, In case your computer has move than 1 CPU available.
+> docker run -d --name nginx nginx:latest --cpuset_cpus 0
+> option
+> 0-3: it means use from CPU 0 to CPU 3
+> 0,3: it means use CPU 0 and CPU 3

+Copy files from your host to your container.
+> docker cp <container_name>:<host_file_path> <container_destination_path>

+Destroy the containers automatically after exit.
+In case you want to view inside the image.
+For example, you check unzip files, file downloaded from the internet,...
+You will create a temporary container
+> docker run --rm -d nginx:alpine bash

 Create mysql container
 > docker run -d --name mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=123456 -e MYSQL_DATABASE=DockerDb -e MYSQL_USER=docker -e MYSQL_PASSWORD=123456 mysql:latest